The Xometry app works best with JavaScript enabled!

 Xometry Image

 Xometry's Sheet Cutting Services utilize laser cutting and waterjet cutting to produce affordable flat parts with custom outlines.
-We accept various file types from STP, SLDPRT, IPT, PRT, SAT, and DXF.
+We accept various file types, including STEP, SLDPRT, IPT, PRT, SAT, and DXF.
 DXF files are uniquely suited for sheet cutting because they are two-dimensional, top-down representations of the final part.
-DXF stands for Drawing Interchange Format or Drawing Exchange Format.

 DXF files are exported from CAD software and even many art and design programs.
 DXF files are vectored, meaning that a mathematical formula versus pixels defines the lines.
 Unlike raster images such as photos, vectored DXF files will not lose any resolution regardless of how far you zoom in on the image.